mattlianje/pipeviz/README.md

 ## API Server

-There's an optional Clojure server if you want programmatic access to the graph:
+There's an optional Clojure server if you want programmatic access to the graph...

+This is especially useful for cases where you want to let other people routinely "get answers" from your graph ("what would break if?", "what is downstream of that?") without poking digging into a UI.

 ```bash
 cd clojure